 Medium Weight Fabric

 Fabrics of medium weight can handle approximately 9,000 to 15,000 double rubs.
 These are fabrics that would serve well in the family and/or living rooms.
 Since they are more versatile that light weight fabrics, they can be used in many more ways.

 These fabrics are the most durable, able to withstand more than 15,000 double rubs.
 In the past, heavyweight fabrics used to be stiffer and thicker.
 Today, however, newer blends are available, leaving you with much more supple and softer options.
 Choose heavyweight fabrics for heavy use pieces and elegant drapery.
 Be sure to factor in texture when looking at heavyweight fabrics (this can apply to medium weight as well).
 Certain overlaid patterns and textures can fray easily, so be careful as to where you use it.
 Just because it's heavyweight, doesn't mean all textures can withstand heavy wear.

 Some additional things to consider and remember when deciphering fabric weight:

-- Look for wearability codes such as LD, MD, and HD on fabric swatches to determine if it’s light, medium or heavy.
-Some swatches may have DD, which stands for delicate duty.
+- Look for wearability codes such as LD, MD,and HD on fabric swatches to determine if it's light, medium or heavy.
+Some swatches may have a DD, which stands for delicate duty.

-- To prolong the lifespan of the fabric, keep it out of direct sunlight if possible.
+- To prolong the fabric's lifespan, keep it out of direct sunlight if possible.